168cyber/168cyber.github.io/_posts/2020-04-17-docker-basics.markdown

 ```

 ### Connect to a running container
 If you need to troubleshoot something inside of a container you can invoke a process inside of it.
-Lets start a container that runs a web server, and then open up a terminal to it through a second command.
+Start a container that runs a web server, and then open up a terminal to it through a second command.
 ```bash
 #Run an nginx container
 docker run -d --name web1 nginx